BPM systems: business process automation for digital transformation and improved company efficiency

 .
 BPM systems integrate with other systems, such as telephony, messengers, document management and accounting systems.

-A range of features — they should match your company's needs;
+1. Variety of functions - they should match your company's needs;

-A clear interface — working with the software should be intuitive and convenient for all employees;
+2. Clear interface - interaction with the software should be intuitive and convenient for all employees;

-Adaptability and integration — a BPMS can be configured to fit your processes with no hassle and easily integrated with existing systems, if you already have them;
+3. Adaptability and integration - BPMS can be easily configured to fit your processes and integrated with existing systems, if you already have them;

-Cost — it is important to budget not only for the license purchase, but also for the subsequent software implementation, training and onboarding of employees.
+4. Cost - it is important to budget not only for the license purchase, but also for the subsequent software implementation, training, and employee onboarding.

-Here are several CIS BPM systems: Elma 365 — an ecosystem for managing document flow, customer base, projects and corporate services; Directim — software that includes project management, integration with corporate services, electronic document management and AI technologies; Docvision — adaptive document management software for large enterprises; BPMSoft — a product with solutions for many industries; Pyrus — a platform with CRM, EDM and HRM (recruiting service).
+Here are several CIS BPM systems: Elma 365 is an ecosystem for managing document workflows, customer databases, projects, and corporate services; Directim is software that includes project management, integration with corporate services, electronic document management, and AI technologies; Docvision is adaptable document management software for large enterprises; BPMSoft is a product with solutions for many industries; Pyrus is a platform with CRM, EDI, and HRM (recruiting service).

 BPM is an IT solution that coordinates and automates a company's business processes.